appcelerator-archive/ti.magtek/documentation/index.md

 ## Description

-TODO: Enter your module description here
+The magtek module allows for

 ## Accessing the magtek Module